TUBIK ABS USER GUIDE

 - check the tightness of the harness - check the climber's knot and roping point

-- Holding a fall: (Figure 5)
+- Holding a fall: (figure 5)

 4.4.
-Lowering the climber (Figures 6a and 6b)
+Lowering the climber (figure 6a et 6b)

 5. PRODUCT INSPECTION

-Check that your equipment is in good condition before, during and after each use: - Check for cracks, deformation, corrosion, wear or any other damage, - Check for sharp edges due to wear, which could damage the rope.
-If you have any doubts regarding the condition of your equipment, or if your product has a defect, scrap it so that you are sure that it will not be used again.
-A thorough inspection must be carried out at least once a year, by a qualified person.After a big fall, you product and the other elements in the belay chain should be reconstituted.
+If you have any doubts about the condition of your equipment or if your product has a defect, destroy it to ensure that it is not used again.
+A thorough inspection should be carried out at least once a year by a trained person.After a major fall, your product and other parts of the belay chain should be replaced.
 The safety of the user is linked to maintaining the efficiency and strength of the product.

 6. CLEANING, MAINTENANCE AND STORAGE